puppeteer/puppeteer/docs/api.md

     - width <[number]> the width of the element in pixels.
     - height <[number]> the height of the element in pixels.

-This method returns the bounding box of the element (relative to the main frame).
+This method returns the bounding box of the element (relative to the main frame), or `null` if element is detached from dom.
 Can be used in conjunction with [Page.screenshot](#pagescreenshotoptions)
 ```js
 const puppeteer = require('puppeteer');